 The Saucony BOA Switchback 2 trail run shoes use the BOA fit system and “mono panel” construction that puts the lacing tension on the side of the foot to alleviate stress on top.
 The lightweight, minimal sole still has a 4mm drop and 3mm multidirectional lugs for off-road traction.

 Sometimes you find you appreciate gear that performs outside its designed parameters.
-These won’t be my long, slow day shoes, but for shorter runs in the cold and across sidewalks with compacted snow, these became the pick of the litter.
+These won’t be our editor’s long, slow day shoes, but for shorter runs in the cold and across sidewalks with compacted snow, these became the pick of the litter.

 Tested by: Kurt Barclay, Audience Development